Sunil-I/Point-of-Sales-Device/readme.md

 which includes input from the "cardTo:CreditCard", that is essential for the card details to be successfully stored and sent.
-The input is then being validated and processed by the "RestController", the "BankRestClientImpl" object is oriented around sending the money, if the card inputs are correct, the "BankTransactionStatus" will be triggered and make a boolean, it will decide whether it turnt out to be a success or a fail, any of those will also trigger the "TransactionReplyMessage" which is responsible for handling the transaction message, which will notify the user whether it was a success or fail.
+The input is then being validated and processed by the "RestController", the "BankRestClientImpl" object is oriented around sending the money, if the card inputs are correct, the "BankTransactionStatus" will be triggered and make a boolean, it will decide whether it turns out to be a success or a fail, any of those will also trigger the "TransactionReplyMessage" which is responsible for handling the transaction message, which will notify the user whether it was a success or fail.